 How to ensure your restaurant's QR Code menu is a surefire hit!

-QR Codes are two decades old, but its usage as an alternative to physical menus become mainstream quite recently.
-One of the primary reasons for the massive surge in QR Codes as menu, was their ability to be scanned using a phone's camera.
+QR Codes are two decades old, but their usage as an alternative to physical menus become mainstream quite recently.
+One of the primary reasons for the massive surge in QR Codes as menus was their ability to be scanned using a phone's camera.

 To ensure your restaurant menu QR Codes work seamlessly, here are 3 things you should consider -

 1. Assist the older generation in scanning the QR Code menu

 QR Codes are popular with all but our oldest customers

 David Ashe, Fiddlin Fish Brewery, Winston-Salem, United States